ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 ### Split Documents

-This Langchain document array will contain huge individual files which defeats the purpose while retrieval as we want to send more relevant context to LLM.
+This LangChain document array will contain huge individual files which defeats the purpose while retrieval as we want to send more relevant context to LLM.
 So we will split it into smaller chunks or passages using LangChain's [_RecursiveCharacterTextSplitter_](https://js.langchain.com/docs/modules/data_connection/document_transformers/recursive_text_splitter):

 - chunkSize: 1000: This parameter specifies that each chunk should contain approximately 1000 characters.
 - chunkOverlap: 200: This parameter ensures that there is an overlap of 200 characters between consecutive chunks.
 This overlap helps maintain context and prevent important information from being split across chunk boundaries.

-At the end _splitDocuments_ method splits the large document into smaller Langchain documents based on above defined parameters.
+At the end _splitDocuments_ method splits the large document into smaller LangChain documents based on above defined parameters.

 ```typescript
 const textSplitter = new RecursiveCharacterTextSplitter({